52 ways to thank your nanny

 Find cute ideas on Pinterest or Instagram using #nannylife or #nannypride.

 "Nannies want to feel appreciated,” says Angela Riggs, the early childhood education associate dean at Sullivan University.
 “How great would it be for the nanny to have a surprise morning being pampered by her charges and family just for a couple of hours?"

-24. Spell out your appreciation
+27. Spell out your appreciation

 Have the children come up with something they love about their nanny for each letter in the alphabet.

-30. Have the kids make some super artwork
+29. Have the kids make some super artwork

-33. Produce a video with heartfelt music
+32. Produce a video with heartfelt music

-34. Design a scavenger hunt throughout the house
+33. Design a scavenger hunt throughout the house

 Put small tokens of appreciation, such as fancy chocolates or handmade notes, throughout the house, and have the children write up clues as to where to find them.

-35. Make her a recipe book
+34. Make them a recipe book

-40. Plan a nannies-only night out for her
+35. Plan a nannies-only night out

 Talk to other friends who have nannies and coordinate a nannies-only date to help your caregiver make friends in the area.

-41. Help her with an overwhelming task
+41. Help them with an overwhelming task

 Addressing holiday cards, for example.

-42. Give her the gift of music
+42. Give them the gift of music

-43. Have her house cleaned
+43. Have their house cleaned